zendframework/zend-expressive-authentication/docs/book/user-repository.md

-An authentication adapter can take the information about the users from different repository: a [htpasswd](https://httpd.apache.org/docs/current/programs/htpasswd.html) file, a database, a custom repository, etc. We provided an interface, the `UserRepositoryInterface`, to access the user storage.

-The `UserRepositoryInterface` is reported below:
+An authentication adapter can take the information about the users from different repository: a [htpasswd](https://httpd.apache.org/docs/current/programs/htpasswd.html) file, a database, a custom repository, etc. We provided an interface, the `Zend\Expressive\Authentication\UserRepositoryInterface`, to access the user storage.
+This interface is reported below:

 ```php
 namespace Zend\Expressive\Authentication;